tanutarou/CarND-Advanced-Lane-Lines/writeup_report.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 * Problems I faced in this project
   * I faced the problem in the camera calibration phase.
 In `camera_cal` directory, corners in some pictures cannot be detected by 'cv2.findChessboardCorners()'.
 So, I need to judge the return value 'cv2.findChessboardCorners' whether it detected successfully.
   * I faced the problem in the color transformation phase.
 Firstly, I used S channel only.
 It works well for 'project_video.mp4'.
 But it doesn't work for 'challenge.mp4'.
 Because, S channel couldn't extract the information of right lane.
 So, I added L channel information which can extract the information of right lane easily.

 * My pipeline might fail when the point of one side lane cannot be detected.
 It means there is no points for fitting.
 It may be throw errors.
 To prevent this problem, I need to use the previous polynomial for this case.
 My program is weak for no lane detection frame.
 * My program uses previous information(previous polynomial for deciding searching area), but not sufficient.
 If I use famous tracking algorithm like Kalman Filter or Particle Filter, my lane detector may become more robust.
+* My program select the hardcode the source and destination points for perspective transformation.
+Perspective transformation can be done by using intrinsic and extrinsic camera.
+It may improve robustness of the transformation.